 The alteration, destruction or falsification of corporate documents or records may constitute a criminal act.
-Destroying or altering documents with the intent to obstruct a pending or anticipated official government proceeding is a criminal act and could result in large fines and a prison sentence of up to 20 years.
+Destroying or altering documents with the intent to obstruct a pending or anticipated official government proceeding is a criminal act and could result in large fines and prison sentences.
 Document destruction or falsification in other contexts can result in a violation of the securities laws or the obstruction of justice laws.